There are many beautiful places a couple may want to celebrate their wedding.

 This is the reason why the Church requires that the ceremony be held in a proper space: a Catholic parish.

-Christ, who honored the wedding at Cana with his presence, is also present in the Eucharist when the wedding ceremony takes place inside the church.
+Christ, who honored the wedding at Cana with his presence, is also present in the Eucharist when the wedding ceremony takes place inside a church building.

 Rules for Weddings Outside the Catholic Church